 In central Thailand, the lower humidity makes it a good month for sightseeing in Bangkok and for exploring the ancient temples in Ayutthaya or the historic wartime sites in Kanchanaburi.
 Travel north to take in the wonderful Sukhothai Historical Park and enjoy the quiet countryside and atmospheric ruins at Si Satchanalai.

 If you are in North Thailand in early February, you have the chance to witness one of Thailand’s most colourful events, the Chiang Mai Flower Festival.
 Head out from Chiang Mai to explore the rugged beauty of Mae Hong Son or the delights of Chiang Rai.
 And if time allows on your itinerary, you’ll find a warm welcome waiting for you in the quiet northern provinces of Nan, Phrae and Phayao.

 If you are heading to the north or north-east of Thailand during February, be aware that evening temperatures can cool off quickly and packing a shawl or light top can be handy.
 Please also note that farmers in north Thailand and neighbouring countries burn stubble and waste at this time of the year.
 This can sometimes cause issues with regional haze and smog in late February and into March.
 The amount of haze varies from year to year depending on climatic conditions and it isn’t always a problem.
-However, some years it does temporarily result in poor air quality (as it did in 2019) in North Thailand.
+However, some years it does temporarily result in poor air quality in North Thailand.

 February events and festivals

 The wonderful Chiang Mai Flower Festival fills the northern city with colour at the start of February.
 Look out too for the dates of the Chinese New Year which is enthusiastically celebrated in a number of Thai provinces.
 The exact date varies depending on the lunar calendar, but usually falls in January or February.